jiangtj/hexo-extend-theme/README.md

 [![README](https://img.shields.io/badge/README-中文-blue.svg?style=popout-square)](README-ZH.md)
 [![npm](https://img.shields.io/npm/v/@jiangtj/hexo-theme-plus.svg?style=popout-square)](https://www.npmjs.com/package/@jiangtj/hexo-theme-plus)

 This is a very very simple plugin.
 You can see [index.js](index.js).

-Only replace any theme file to a custom file.
+Only replace any theme file in `layout` folder to a custom file.

 ## How to use?